-Mewhort's one-year deal is worth a base value of $1.5 million with the chance to make up to $3 million in incentives.
-Mewhort's past two seasons have been derailed by injuries but the former 2014 second-round pick has tremendous potential should he stay healthy.
-Fortunately, it looks like he'll get the 2018 season off on the right foot, as Mewhort says he'll be ready for the start of the Colts' offseason workout program and doesn't anticipate having any physical restrictions, per Kevin Bowen of ESPN 1070 The Fan.
+Mewhort's deal contains a base value of $1.5 million and contains an additional $1.5 million in incentives.
+The 2014 second-round pick has missed large portions of the past two seasons with injuries, but has some potential should he stay healthy.
+After ending the past season on injured reserve, Mewhort said he'll be ready for the start of the Colts' offseason workout program and doesn't anticipate having any physical restrictions, according to Kevin Bowen of 1070 The Fan Indianapolis.

 Mewhort was placed on injured reserve with a knee injury Saturday, Stephen Holder of The Indianapolis Star reports.